 It’s not uncommon to see $16 billion quarterly revenues from Amazon, but what’s interesting is that much of this revenue is now coming from digital sales.
 From eBooks to music, digital sales are a wonderful way to make money, and if you make your own digital product marketplace, similar to Amazon, you may just end up with a decent amount of online revenue coming your way.

 The idea behind digital product marketplaces is to offer two profile options, one for buyers and one for sellers.
 You provide the infrastructure for buying and selling, then take a cut of every sale that goes through your site.
-Since comparing yourself to Amazon is a rather tall order, a better example is the Envato Marketplace, which lets creatives sell items like website themes, audio clips, photos and videos.
+Since comparing yourself to Amazon is a rather tall order, a better example is the Envato Marketplace, which lets creatives sell items like website themes, audio clips, photos, and videos.
 Just remember, your best bet is to target a niche market.

-After much research, I have found that the most cost effective and robust solution is a combination of a solid hosting plan (from $4 per month,) WordPress (free,) the Marketify WP theme ($63,) and the Easy Digital Downloads Marketplace Bundle ($159.)
+After much research, I have found that the most cost-effective and robust solution is a combination of a solid hosting plan (from $4 per month,) WordPress (free,) the Marketify WP theme ($63,) and the Easy Digital Downloads Marketplace Bundle ($159.)
 Keep reading to see how to set it all up.

 Acquire A Domain and Hosting Plan First

-It doesn't matter whether you’re building a digital product marketplace or a simple website for your restaurant – you need hosting and a domain to not only look professional, but handle the amount of traffic we anticipate.
+It doesn't matter whether you’re building a digital product marketplace or a simple website for your restaurant – you need hosting and a domain to not only look professional but handle the amount of traffic we anticipate.

 Lots of hosting options exist, but Bluehost is by far the best in my experience.
-The security and reliability is there, and I’ve always found that the customer support solves my problems within just a few minutes.
+The security and reliability are there, and I’ve always found that the customer support solves my problems within just a few minutes.
 Not to mention, the backend is friendly for webmasters of all experiences.

 Choose which of the plans you want to use for your marketplace.
 You can always change this during the next few steps, but the Starter Plan is usually what I go with for a new website.
 It’s the most affordable in the short term, and it gives you all the storage and support needed.